bluehathi/leadsetu/README.md

   - UI and backend enforce access control everywhere.
 - **Workspace Owner Functionality:**
   - Only users who are workspace owners and have the `workspace_owner` permission can manage workspace settings.
-- **Modern UI/UX:**
-  - Responsive, accessible, and visually consistent.
-  - Sidebar, header, and dropdown menus with user/workspace info.
-  - Built with Tailwind CSS and Lucide icons.
 - **Activity Logs:**
-  - Track key actions (user created, lead created, contact created, company created, etc.)
+  - Track all key actions (user created, lead created, contact created, company created, etc.)
   - All activity logs are workspace-scoped and include workspace_id.
-  - Activity logs are recorded for all contact and company actions.
+  - Activity logs are created for all main entity actions and seeders.
 - **Authentication:**
   - Modern registration, login, and password reset flows.